Employment Opportunities

 - Carry out responsibilities with little or no supervision.

-- Poses intermediate computer skills and be able to use an iPad for completing work orders, checking emails and conducting online product/equipment research.
+- Applicants must also have some basic computer skills and be able to use an iPad for completing work orders, checking emails, etc.

 PHYSICAL DEMANDS AND WORK ENVIRONMENT